MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 When a user goes to a site that is incompatible with Internet Explorer, they will be automatically redirected to Microsoft Edge.
 This article describes the user experience for redirection and the group policies that are used to configure or disable automatic redirection.

 > [!NOTE]
 > Microsoft maintains a list of all sites that are known to be incompatible with Internet Explorer.
+For more information, see [Request updates to the incompatible sites list](https://docs.microsoft.com/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection#request-an-update-to-the-ie-compatibility-list)

 ## Redirection experience